orangejuice/blog/data/activity/book-顾城哲思录-2015/record.en.md

   subtitle: Gu Cheng / 2015 / Chongqing Publishing House
 ---

-Have you ever pondered how many profound insights Gu Cheng imparted that turned many youngsters into his devout fans?
-Maybe flipping through 'Philosophical Thoughts of Gu Cheng' will provide an epiphany; with every line providing insights on China, poetry, culture, life, and thought, each character a pearl, enlightening the heart.
-Gu Cheng's words are always clean and peaceful, and to read Gu Cheng is also to understand oneself.
+Via Twitter, Tingyun asked what kind of profound wisdom Gu Cheng possessed that garnered him a solid fan base amongst the youth of his time.
+Flipping through 'Gu Cheng's Meditations' might just offer a revelation—about China, poetry, culture, life, and thought—each word is a gem, clarifying the heart and enlightening the mind.
+Gu Cheng's words are always clean and serene; reading Gu Cheng is also a process of discovering oneself.